tumhi4/aztec-network/README.md

 ---

+🎉 **Setup Complete**

-🎉 **You're all set!** Your Sequencer node is live and syncing.
-Best of luck as you explore the Aztec ecosystem!
+Your Aztec Sequencer Node is now live and syncing.
+You're ready to earn the Apprentice role and contribute to the testnet.
+Good luck!

+---